Don't just feel the heat of the world, see it!

 Fortunately for those wishing to shoot the aforementioned types of images, it is still possible to convert certain cameras to overcome the challenge posed by the pre-installed filters.

 Applying our expert knowledge and experience, we at Night Sky Camera have developed our own unique system to modify cameras to a specific configuration.
 Our method is effective, reasonably priced, and, most importantly, reliable.

 To convert a Canon camera, we begin by carefully disassembling the camera body to reveal major internal components and make them accessible for extraction.

-For an infrared modification, both the LPF1 and LPF2 filters in front of the sensor are removed and replaced with a high quality 720nm IR filter, meaning only infrared light will pass through to the sensor.
+For an infrared modification, stock filters in front of the sensor are removed and replaced with a high quality 590nm or 720nm IR filter.

 To compensate for the removal of the LPF1 and LPF2 and addition of the IR filter, it is then necessary to precisely calibrate the camera sensor by adjusting its position so that the internal autofocus system may work properly.
 As it is part of the LPF1 filter, the dust reduction element is removed with the filter.

 Finally, the camera body is reassembled and extensively tested to guarantee the product upholds our company’s quality standard and ensure the new configuration will continue functioning.
 At this point, new light can effortlessly make its way to the sensor and your camera will be ready for whatever new adventures you have planned for it.